 I’m not sure why I never put this combination together before.
 It’s really quite tasty and goes incredibly well with some homemade corn chips.
 And it’s just so easy to dump all those easy-to-find ingredients into your blender!
 You’ll have an amazing dish of hummus ready in seconds and enjoy lots of good-for-you fiber to boot!
 It’s simply delicious and tastes even better the next day!

 Hummus is typically made with chickpeas (garbanzo beans), tahini (sesame paste), and other additions such as garlic or lemon.
 You can season hummus any way you choose.

 - High in fiber

 - High in plant-based protein

 - Low on the glycemic index

-Hummus is usually treated like a condiment or dip.
+Hummus is usually treated as a condiment or dip.

 - Use like a sauce in a falafel wrap.